 Launching a new product takes months, not weeks.
-Customer expectations are almost impossible to meet.
+Customer expectations for modern insurance services are almost impossible to meet.
 IT maintenance costs continue to climb.

 Insurance software development is, at its heart, building the core engine of an insurance carrier.
-It’s the collection of systems that manage policies, handle claims, assess risk, and manage customer relationships, often using AI for customer behavior analysis.
+It’s the collection of systems that power end-to-end insurance management and manage customer relationships, often using AI for customer behavior analysis.
 For a long time, this meant running the business on static, siloed platforms that were stable but incredibly difficult to change.
 This describes most of the legacy software used in insurance companies today.
+Many insurers operate on monolithic systems built before modern APIs or cloud standards, which can lead to integration difficulties.

-A modern insurtech platform is not a single product.
-It’s an ecosystem of technologies working together to turn data into decisions.
+A modern insurtech platform is not a single product but an ecosystem of custom software solutions working together to turn data into decisions.
+A well-organized group of microservices within the platform enhances security, scalability, and flexibility in custom software development.

 The intelligent layer is driven by artificial intelligence and machine learning (AI/ML).
-This automates complex tasks, such as underwriting risk assessment, and spots fraudulent claims that a human adjuster might miss.
+It automates complex tasks, such as underwriting risk assessment, and uses machine learning to detect fraudulent claims that a human adjuster might miss.
 Understanding the business impact of Big Data and AI is the first step to scaling.
-A modern insurance software solution is built on this intelligent layer.
+A modern custom insurance software solution is built on this intelligent layer.
+Insurance companies are increasingly adopting technologies such as AI, robotic process automation (RPA), and IoT to enhance customer service and streamline insurance operations.

 Dmytro Tymofiiev